-The Bromsgrove and Redditch Circuit is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount.
+The Bromsgrove & Redditch Methodist Circuit is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children and of people when they are vulnerable and at risk are paramount.

-The Bromsgrove and Redditch Circuit fully agrees with the statement reiterated in Creating Safer Space 2007:
+The Bromsgrove & Redditch Methodist Circuit fully agrees with the statement reiterated in Creating Safer Space 2007:

 As the people of the Methodist Church we are concerned with the wholeness of each individual within God’s purpose for everyone.
 We seek to safeguard all members of the church community of all ages.

-The Bromsgrove and Redditch Circuit commits itself to:
+The Bromsgrove & Redditch Methodist Circuit commits itself to:

 - RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed, whether in the Church or in another context.
 It commits itself to challenge the abuse of power of anyone in a position of trust.
 It commits itself to providing informed pastoral care to those in need, including the supervision of those who have committed criminal offences.

-- Ensure the IMPLEMENTATION of Connexional Safeguarding Policy; government legislation and guidance and safe practice in the circuit and in the churches.
+- IMPLEMENT the Methodist Church Safeguarding Policy, Procedures and Guidance, government legislation and guidance to achieve safe practice in the Circuit and in the Churches.

 - The PROVISION of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.

-- AFFIRMS and gives thanks for the work of those who are workers with children and vulnerable adults and acknowledges the shared responsibility of us all for safeguarding children, young people and vulnerable adults who are on our premises.
+- AFFIRM and give thanks for the work of those who are workers with children and vulnerable adults and acknowledge the shared responsibility of us all for safeguarding children, young people and vulnerable adults on our premises.

-The purposes of this safeguarding policy are to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
-It is to be read in conjunction with the Safeguarding Policy, Procedures and Guidance (2020).
+The purpose of this safeguarding policy is to ensure that procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
+It is to be read in conjunction with the Methodist Church Safeguarding Policy, Procedures and Guidance (2020).
 The full implementation of these policies should ensure that:

-- Church (and all associated activities) is a safer place for everyone
+- The Church (and all associated activities) is a safer place for everyone.

 - Office holders are safely recruited, trained for their roles and are accountable for their activities.